Appy-007/myPrimaryWebsite1/README.md

-# myPrimaryWebsite1
+# myIntroWebsite
-basic website for designing purpose
+This is a basic website created for making an intro page